jodalyst/lab_bc_client/README.md

 python3 -m venv 6205_python
 ```

-While no strictly necessary, you can also run the virtual environment creation with the `--copies` modifier to ensure the virtual environment is completely isolated from your system Python.
+While not strictly necessary, you can also run the virtual environment creation with the `--copies` modifier to ensure the virtual environment is completely isolated from your system Python.

-Activate your Python virtual environment with:
+Once created, activate your Python virtual environment with:

 ```
 source 6205_python/bin/activate